amd/aocl-crypto/docs/internal/design.md

 that all versions need not be maintained.

 ## Assumptions and Dependencies (TODO: TBD)
-AOCL Crypto assumes following libraries/tools available on system where it is built or running.
+AOCL Cryptography assumes following libraries/tools available on system where it is built or running.

   - CMake (3.18.4 or later)